-Similarly, local administration councils should maintain their independence, and should receive international support for the establishment of local law enforcement and counterterrorist forces of the uprising.
+Similarly, local administration councils should maintain their independence, and should receive international support for the establishment of local law enforcement and counterterrorist forces

+The local population still maintains a very vivid memory of the human rights abuses regime forces committed at the beginning of the uprising.
 The daily massacres of civilians fleeing the region are a constant reminder of the fate that awaits them if the regime returns.
 Faced with such fatalism, living in SDF-controlled territory seems to be the only available alternative for civilians despite local sentiments of mistrust of the group.
 This choice, however, could very well be temporary, if the SDF extends its authority to local administration and governance.